asrcpq/eyhv/README.md

 * LAlt: Pause, press again to resume

-* LShift: World slowdown, will disable side cannons
+* LShift: World slowdown, in a limited time and will disable side cannons

 * Space: Fast forward, only in replay mode